Victoria Police: Operational safety equipment

-Officers are issued with the 19C semi-automatic pistol and also carry an ASP brand 21-inch expandable baton, Oleoresin Capsicum (OC) Spray, handcuffs and small torch.
+Officers are issued with the Smith & Wesson M&P semi-automatic pistol and also carry an ASP brand 21-inch expandable baton, Oleoresin Capsicum (OC) Spray, handcuffs and small torch.
 The vast majority of officers carry a Motorola brand portable radio (with or without handpiece) for use on either the Metropolitan Mobile Radio (MMR) or Regional Mobile Radio (RMR) network.

 In the 1970s, officers were trained to use the FN Model 1910 .32 semi-automatic pistol which they could carry concealed in their tunic.
 In 1979, Victoria Police began replacing the Model 1910 with the Smith & Wesson Model 10 revolver.
 By the mid-1980s, all officers were routinely openly carrying a revolver.

 In the mid-2000s, Victoria Police was set to become the last police service in Australia still using a revolver.
 Chief Commissioner Christine Nixon was reluctant to transition to a modern semi-automatic pistol.
 The Bracks Labor government was convinced by the police association and made an election policy for the 2006 Victorian state election to allocate $10 million in funding which would also cover equipping all police cars with tasers.

 Nixon was placed in a precarious position as police operational decisions including equipment are made independent of government.
-In September 2007, months after the Bracks labor government had been re-elected, Nixon set up an Independent Expert Advisory Panel to advise her if the revolver needed replacing.
+In September 2007, months after the Bracks government had been re-elected, Nixon set up an Independent Expert Advisory Panel to advise her if the revolver needed replacing.
 In March 2008, the panel recommended to replace the revolver with a self-loading pistol.
 In May 2008, a police officer was shot in the leg during a violent shootout in which he had to re-load his revolver.
 The police association erroneously informed the media the officer had been shot whilst re-loading and called for semi-automatic pistols.